tsilva/curriculum-vitae/README.md

 - **Role:** Lead Software Engineer
 - **Platforms:** Web / iOS (WebView)

-Crystal Clash is a multiplayer turn-based battlebots game that allows players to program their bots using Tynker's block-based programming language for competition in asynchronous matches.
+Crystal Clash is a multiplayer turn-based battlebots game that allows players to code their bots using Tynker's block-based programming language for competition in asynchronous matches.
 The game features monthly seasons, leaderboards, quests, and a shop where players can purchase new parts for their bots.

 At its heart, Crystal Clash operates similarly to a complex chess game, set in an 8x8 grid arena where bots can move, attack, and deploy special abilities.
 Matches are resolved within a deterministic timeframe as the arena size decreases every few turns, aiming to be the last bot standing to win.
 The bots' actions are dictated by player-programmed scripts, executed each turn, to navigate and combat within the game environment.

-To accommodate the game's asynchronous nature and the use of Tynker's block-based programming language, initially designed for client-side execution in browsers, I developed a specific server-side virtual machine (VM).
-This VM was tailored to interpret the game's unique programming language, ensuring seamless gameplay and script execution across platforms.
+To accommodate the game's asynchronous nature and the use of Tynker's block-based programming language, whose existing VM was at the time tightly coupled to browser environments and legacy codebases, I developed a mirror server-side virtual machine with a subset of the language's features.
+This VM processed the player's scripts in order to compute the next game state.

 Popular to the time of this writing, several million matches have been played across numerous seasons.